kwaldenphd/tidy-data-principles/README.md

 Q1: What questions do you have about these principles?
 Which ones are unclear or confusing?

 Q2: Explore both tables, thinking about what fields are represented in these datasets.
-Describe the data fields in your own words
+Describe the data fields in your own words- what types of information do they contain, and what types of data are you seeing?

 Q3: Provide 3 distinct examples from the sample datasets that do not conform to tidy data principles.
 Include the example as well as an explanation.